zhongkaifu/RNNSharp/README.md

 # RNNSharp
-RNNSharp is a toolkit of recurrent neural network which is widely used for many different kinds of tasks, such as sequence labeling.
+RNNSharp is a toolkit of deep recurrent neural network which is widely used for many different kinds of tasks, such as sequence labeling.
 It's written by C# language and based on .NET framework 4.6 or above version.

 This page will introduces you about what is RNNSharp, how it works and how to use it.
 To get the demo package, please access release page and download the package.